ksharma120497/portfolio-preview/README.md

 # Portfolio Preview

 I noticed a trend growing towards bento box in UX and I wanted to try this for my portfolio.
 You can visit the site (https://kapilsh.netlify.app/).
 It feels very convenient in a way that all the information you are looking for is served for you.
+Apple inspired me to design my portfolio is such manner

+As you can use CSS Flexbox to arrange those boxes accordingly, which makes it easier for development as well.

 ## Stage 1